Otakon 2014 Masquerade Contest

 - A single person may not participate in more than one presentation.
 This is done entirely to keep the number of participants and presentations down to a quantity that will fit within the time available.

 - Groups are limited to 15 people.
+This includes any individuals appearing on stage, such as stage hands or assistants.
 This is for the safety of the participants and equipment.
+Individuals not appearing on stage (including backstage) are not counted toward this limit.

 - Skits will enter the stage at the beginning of their presentation using the stage-right entrance and exit using the stage-left exit at the conclusion of their presentation.
 Skits may utilize these entry and exit points as staging points throughout the duration of their presentation.
 If you require a different configuration for your presentation, please indicate this on your entry form.